Metal Punching or Metal Stamping? Tell a Story with Patterned Metal Designs

-Let's face it–when it comes to most jewelry-making books, the fun is in the projects, right?
-New Directions in Punched Metal Jewelry has 20 "clever and easy" stamped-metal projects.
-To "clever and easy" add versatile.
-You can make the projects in the book using any of the 8 patterns included with it, and on any metal you like–to make silver jewelry, alternative metals like brass, bronze, and copper jewelry, and even base metals like pewter and aluminum jewelry in some cases.
+Let’s face it–when it comes to most jewelry-making books, the fun is in the projects, right?
+New Directions in Punched Metal Jewelry has 20 “clever and easy” metal stamping projects.
+You can make the projects in the book using any of the 8 patterns included with it, and on any metal you like.

 P.S.
-Here's a great tip from New Directions in Punched Metal Jewelry: Add a piece of cardboard to the tip of your hole-punch pliers to prevent marring the metal.
+Here’s a great tip from New Directions in Punched Metal Jewelry: Add a piece of cardboard to the tip of your hole-punch pliers to protect the metal.

 Metal alphabet stamps and designs stamps, heart-shaped blank: ImpressArt